UWPCE-PythonCert/PythonCertDevel/source/exercises/slicing.rst

 Goal
 ====

-Get the basics of sequence slicing down
+Get the basics of sequence slicing down.

 Tasks
 -----